Mara-Li/obsidian-canvas-css-class/README.md

 - Remove all the css class
 - Remove specific css class
 - Edit a css class (renaming it)
-- Change the append behavior between body & workspace
+- Change the adding behavior between body & workspace

 ![](docs/canvas-settings.png)